srimuthurajesh/Tech-Notes/Java/microservices.md

 1. Synchronous: Rest or gRPC
 2. Asynchronous: message brokers like kafka & RabbitMQ

+## Connection Pool
+> technique used to manage database connections efficiently by maintaining a pool of reusable connections

+Library: Hikari connection pool in spring boot

 ## CI/CD pipeline steps
 1. Code commit
 2. CI -